 Topic II.
-Limits
+Adaptations to Earth Systems

 Subtopic 1.
 The environment is limited in its capacity to absorb the effects of human activity such as the impact of the imported Mediterranean fruit flies on California's produce production or of over-hunting on the elephant population and tourism industry of Kenya.